Immigration and Checkpoints Authority: Singapore Immigration and Registration

 In 1995, the Immigration Department was renamed Singapore Immigration.
 An immigration checkpoint was established at the Changi Ferry Terminal in May that year.
 There was a change in the passport application and collection in the 1990s, reducing the need for applicants to report to the building.
 To further reduce that need, applications by mail and internet were introduced and rebates were given for such applications.

-A new logo was launched by then-Minister for Home Affairs Wong Kan Seng at the foundation stone ceremony for the SI Building in 1995.
+A new logo was launched by then-Minister for Home Affairs, Wong Kan Seng, at the foundation stone ceremony for the SI Building in 1995.
 The West Coast Barter Trade Centre closed in June 1995.
-Singaporeans were sent renewal forms for passports nine months before their passports expired.
+Singaporeans were then sent renewal forms for passports nine months before their passports expired.

 SI became an autonomous agency in 1996 as well as launching its first website.
 All immigration offices moved from the Pidemco Centre to the new building at Kallang Road in 1997.
 The Singapore Immigration and the National Registration Department merged to form Singapore Immigration & Registration in 1998.
 A new land checkpoint at Tuas was opened on 2 January.

 21st century: Merger and integration (2003–present)

 On 1 April 2003, SIR and the border control functions of CED were merged to form ICA in response to the 9/11 attacks and the Jemaah Islamiyah plots.
 The remaining functions of the CED was reorganised and renamed into Singapore Customs.
 ICA was to be part of the Home Team and a new, blue uniform was introduced to reflect that change.
 The first Commissioner of ICA was Lock Wai Han, who was in the Singapore Police Force before he oversaw the merger of the two agencies.

 ICA's first major challenge came with the Severe Acute Respiratory Syndrome (SARS) epidemic in 2003, testing the agency's ability to control Singapore's borders and screen passengers for contagious diseases.

-In 2005, the then-Director CNB Eric Tan became the Commissioner of ICA.
+In 2005, the then-Director CNB Eric Tan became the Commissioner of the ICA.

-In 2010, Deputy Commissioner Clarence Yeo became the Commissioner of ICA.
+In 2010, Deputy Commissioner Clarence Yeo became the Commissioner of the ICA.

 On 1 July 2011, Keretapi Tanah Melayu Berhad (KTMB) and the Malaysian CIQ agencies were relocated to the Woodlands Train Checkpoint (WTCP).
 From then on, all arriving and departing trains terminated and started at WTCP.